-When a hen starts sitting on a nest she will stop laying eggs and will not start laying again until the eggs she is currently brooding not only hatch, but are independent.
-A broody hen will usually accept other hens eggs, which is a stress reliever to the homesteader that has a hen that refuses to brood.
+When a hen starts sitting on a nest she will stop laying eggs.
+She will not start laying again until the eggs she is currently brooding not only hatch but are independent.
+A broody hen will usually accept other hens eggs.
+This is a stress reliever to the homesteader that has a hen that refuses to brood.

 Finding a broody hen to sit on the nest saves you time, money and effort.
 A broody hen is one that has already laid a clutch of eggs and continues to sit on them until hatching.
 You will know if you have a broody hen when she stays with the eggs and gets mad when you come near the eggs.
 She will not run when away from the eggs when you come near them.

 Using a Broody Hen

 When you have chosen a broody hen, place the hen in a well-ventilated nest box in a darkened room, where other hens don’t have access to her or the nest.
 The reason for giving solitude is because not only can other hens abuse the setting hen, but they may also try to eat and kill the chicks when they hatch for the first few days.